Dinner with Daughters

 Mrs. Fabray's lips quirked in a smile.
 "Oh, yes, that's right."
 She cleared her throat as she began shoveling slices onto separate plates.
 "I know you care about my daughter.
 If you haven't proved that over this summer, tonight alone was enough to convince me of that."

-The brunette nodded emphatically.
+Rachel nodded emphatically.
 "Very much.
 I would never hurt her."

 Another smile.
 "I know.
 So, I thought that as the two women in her life who care the most about her—" here she winked "—we could plan a surprise birthday party for her together."